 Section 11.
-Transfer 2023 distribution only; property tax relief account.
-Provides a onetime transfer of up to \$6 million from the property tax relief account to the Iron Range resources and rehabilitation account to be distributed to twenty-three designated municipalities, school districts, and community organizations.
+Transfer 2023 distribution only.
+Provides a onetime transfer of up to \$6 million from the property tax relief account to the Iron Range resources and rehabilitation account to be distributed to twenty-two designated municipalities, school districts, and other entities.
 If the amount of the transfer is less than \$6 million, all distributions must be proportionally reduced.
 Effective the day following final enactment and applies only to the 2023 distribution.